daniCodes1/Movie-Manager/README.md

 - You can generate the first required event by clicking on "Add Favourite Movie".
 Then, you will be prompted to input a movie that is checked against all the movies in my database.
   - Note that users cannot add duplicate movies or movies not from the database.
-There is an option to view all movies or find a movie if you need suggestions!
+There is an option to view all movies or get a movie recommendation if you need suggestions!
-- To generate the second event, you need to choose to "receive a recommendation", then input your preferences in each step.
+- To generate the second event - this one uses keyboard -  you need to choose to press "i" , then input your preferences in each step.
 This will then give you a filtered list of movies based on your preferences.
-  - As soon as you load my application, you are also given the option to use keys by pressing "0" to receive the recommendation.
-- There are two visual components, one appears when you click on "Add Movie", and the other one appears throughout the program, such as after you input the movie.
+You can press "v" to view the full database.
+There are also buttons for these functions too.
+- You can locate my visual component by clicking on any of these buttons: "Add Movie", "Save favourites", "View all movies", or "Load favourites".
+Additionally, there is an image popup after you enter a favourite movie.
 - You can save the state of my application by clicking on "Save favourites".
 - You can reload the state of my application by clicking on "Load Favourites".